 Even further back in history than tooth jewelry, is jewels in teeth!
 A skull found in Chiapas, Mexico had teeth adorned with jade and blue stones, evidence that fashion and dental restorations existed as far back as the 1500s!

-Get the royal treatment here with us at Richard C. Kennedy, Jr. DDS and have a crown to be proud of!
+Get the royal treatment here with us at Davis Dental and have a crown to be proud of!

 Call us today to discuss your restorative dental options!